 Socrates

 Solomon, Beverly.
-U.S. creative director for musee-solomon, the art and design business she runs with her husband, artist Pablo Solomon, located in Lampasas, Texas.
+American creative director for musee-solomon, the art and design business she runs with her husband, artist Pablo Solomon, located in Lampasas, Texas.

 Solzhenitsyn, Aleksandr